juan-oviedo/LaCosa/README.md

 # La Cosa Card Game
 Welcome to La Cosa, a thrilling card game brought to life in a web version!
 This is the continuation of a project done for the subject software engineering 1 of the degree in computer science of FAMAF.
-The base project (final delivery to the professor) made in collaboration with  Gonzalo1313, facundogranado, ferni-alvarado, IvanPonzio, ArmandMC, FranGriguol.
-Can be found in the first commit: inital commit
+The base project (final delivery to the professor) made in collaboration with  Gonzalo1313, facundogranado, ferni-alvarado, IvanPonzio, ArmandMC and FranGriguol, Can be found in the first commit: inital commit

 ## Project Overview